 - Two months of recent bank statements

-If you don’t qualify for an affordable rate, don’t worry – you may still be eligible to rent a space at market rate.
+If you don’t qualify for the affordable rate, don’t worry – you may still be eligible to rent a different space at market rate, subject to availability.

 When in doubt, feel free to contact us and we’ll help walk you through the process!